Plumbing and Electrical Safety: The Reason Why Proper Grounding is Absolutely Crucial for Your Residential Systems

 What is the term plumbing grounding?

-What are the rules for the grounding of plumbing systems?
+What are the prerequisites for plumbing systems that require grounding?

-The National Electrical Code (NEC) gives guidelines on grounding plumbing systems that include that of using electrodes for grounding and conductors.
+The National Electrical Code (NEC) provides guidelines for the installation of a grounding system in plumbing which includes that of using electrodes for grounding as well as conductors.

 What are the most common issues that arise from grounding in plumbing?